routineLife1/AFI-ForwardDeduplicate/README.md

 - [x] **Improve the smoothness By reducing transition frames to one frame and allocate them to the end of the scene**

 # limitations and expectations
-> 1. It is temporarily impossible to dynamically adjust the "n_forward" parameter through MAX animation rhythm.
+> 1. It is temporarily impossible to dynamically adjust the "n_forward" parameter through auto detect the max consistent deduplication counts.
 > If it can be supported, we can get the smoothest result in one step, and it will definitely surpass manual deduplication.
 >
 > 2. the "n_forward" parameter acts like the number of times the algorithm performs TTA (Test Time Augmentation) operations.